mennobartels/Improviser/README.md

 - `W` indicates a wall or obstacle.

 Please note that `S` and `F` can only appear once in the grid.

+In the Improvisor file, the Pathcounter object is used.
+This modela the pathfinding problem using Z3, which results in the generation of a CNF (Conjunctive Normal Form) representation in DIMACS format.
+This CNF is then given to ApproxMC for performing approximate model counting.

 ## Usage